Yves believes that kids can be wise beyond their years, especially when it comes to understanding what love is.

 Craig probably has the right idea.
 If you've just had the date-from-hell, you are wise to cut your losses and try again with someone new.
 I know someone who has not learned this lesson; he might even be a glutton for punishment.
 We will call him Aaron (not his real name).

 For example, Aaron once had a date with a "beautiful woman who looked like Pamela Anderson."
 His words, not mine.
 Anyway, they got to the restaurant and waited in the bar for a table.
 (It was a long wait.)
 Then, this deaf guy comes up to the bar and somehow asks if he can text with "Pamela."
 Pamela says, "Sure."
 Next thing you know, Pamela and deaf guy are getting rather cozy.
 Suddenly, a group of Asian tourists come up to the bar and ask Aaron if he would kindly take some pictures of them with their camera.
-Before he knows it, Aaron has been whisked away to another part of the restaurant, so as to get a greater variety of photos for his new friends.
+Before he knows it, Aaron has been whisked away to another part of the restaurant, to get a greater variety of photos for his new friends.
 Pamela doesn't mind.
 She's having fun texting deaf guy.
 When Aaron comes back to the bar, after obliging the tourists, he finds that Pamela and deaf guy are locking lips.
 True story.

 Aaron ended the date, but he maintained that "deep down" Pamela was a wonderful person and that maybe he'll give her another chance.
 This is the part where I banged my head against the wall.
 Apparently, some men are not teachable.

 The moral of this crazy story?
 Sometimes we have to be as smart as a 9-year-old.
 We need to learn how to "call the dead columns."